Wayne0758/Generative-AI-with-Large-Language-Models/README.md

 We can use Distributed Data Parallel to improve the model's efficiency since sometimes the model is too big for a single GPU, dividing LLM into several GPUs and eventually Synchronizing gradients to update the model.
 ### Fully Sharded Data Parallel (FSDP)
 Reducing memory by distributing the model parameters, gradients and optimizer states across GPUs instead of replicating them.
+## Pre-training for domain adaptation
+Different domains have their own special term.
+Using Pre-training for specific domain adaptation can be efficient and convenient.
+### BloombergGPT
+BloombergGPT is a financial model, it is a good case of pre-training a model for increased domain-specificity.